How do I figure out who my advisor is and when they have office hours?

-Students automatically are using the calendar from their first term at Waterloo.
+Students automatically are using the calendar from their first term in the Math faculty.
 So if you started in fall 2014 you are assigned the 2014/2015 calendar.
 The only way it changes is if you change it with a plan modification form.
 You can find a list of calendars on the Undergraduate website.

-What is a CAV and MAV?
+What is a CAV and SMAV?
 How are they calculated?

-The CAV (Cumulated Average) is the overall average grade of all courses while a student is in the Faculty of Mathematics.
-The MAV is your Major Average, and the calculation depends on what program and calendar you are in.
-For the Actuarial Science and Actuarial Science Finance Option programs, the major average, on 2013 and prior calendars is the average grade from the following courses:
+The SMAV is your Special Major Average, and the calculation depends on what program and calendar you are in.
+For the Actuarial Science, Actuarial Science Predictive Analytics Option and Actuarial Science Finance Option programs, the special major average, on 2013 and prior calendars is the average grade from the following courses: